nushell/vscode-nushell-lang/snippets/convention.md

 - for shebang it's `shebang`
 - for anything else it's any string

+If snippet contains a documenting comment than prefix should begin with at `@` symbol.

 Snippets are only created for commands those satisfy at least one condition:

 - read data from stdin